myl7/mylmoe/posts/2020-10-23-github-action-ssh-deploy.md

 ### GitHub secrets

-Having applied the above fixes, the deploy can still not work fine.
+Having applied the above fixes, the deployment can still not work fine.
 After adding debug output in the GitHub Action, the output is ord but clear: `Bad port '-t'.` It seems that the GitHub secrets did not become envs in the deploy script directly.
 After STFW, I found: